Techiral/VibeFlow/README.md

 END $$;

--- Policies for profiles table (Recreate using CREATE OR REPLACE POLICY if supported, or DROP/CREATE) DROP POLICY IF EXISTS "Allow authenticated users to view own profile" ON public.profiles;
+-- Policies for profiles table (DROP/CREATE for safety on re-run) DROP POLICY IF EXISTS "Allow authenticated users to view own profile" ON public.profiles;
 CREATE POLICY "Allow authenticated users to view own profile" ON public.profiles FOR SELECT